 During his stay in the Netherlands, Pama served as an Executive Board voting member of the KNVB, the Dutch Soccer Federation.
 In that role he put his strong (business) background to work in preparing the framework to help the Local Organizing Committee try to bring the 2018 World Cup to the Netherlands.
 He also served on several other committees at the Dutch Soccer Federation and at the Jupiler League.
 Some of the committees involved were the sales and marketing committee, the advice committee for the Executive Management of the KNVB, future platform committee and Clubs/Player’s Union negotiating committee.

 He also served as an ambassador for the Kika Foundation (Children’s Cancer Foundation) in the Netherlands.
 He owns Pama Sports, a soccer training and consultancy company in the United States.
-He served as a volunteer assistant coach for Kennesaw State University Women's Soccer program (NCAA Division I).
-He has been a member of the boys and girls Region III and IV ODP staff for more than 15 years and is a head coach for Georgia's Olympic Development Program (ODP).
+He served four years as a volunteer assistant coach for Kennesaw State University Women's Soccer program (NCAA Division I).
+He has been a member of the boys and girls Region III and IV ODP staff for more than 15 years and he was a head coach for Georgia's Olympic Development Program (ODP) for over 10 years.
 He has been an instructor for US Soccer and served for more than 20 years as a director of coaching for various soccer organizations around the States (Idaho, Arkansas, Georgia).
 He has produced over 300 collegiate players (NCAA/NAIA) in all those years as well as 11 World Cup participants and over 30 professional players.
 Currently he also serves as a Technical Director for local metro Atlanta soccer program, Impact SC.

 Coach Pama holds a KNVB (Dutch Federation) Trainer Coach II and III License (UEFA B and C), a United States Soccer Federation A and B License, an US Soccer National Youth License as well as a KNVB Referee License.

-Pama resides in Canton, GA with his wife Karen and their two children AJ and Sydney.
-In addition to his passion for soccer, he enjoys hiking, cycling, long beach walks and history
+Pama resides in Canton.
+In addition to his passion for soccer, he enjoys hiking, cycling, long beach walks and history.